 A preliminary assessment will be undertaken by our Development Engineers who'll provide comment regarding design details.

 It's advisable that a preliminary assessment be undertaken for extensive civil works in relation to large subdivisions.

-It should be noted that this service isn't part of the formal assessment of your Subdivision Construction Certificate.
+It should be noted that this service isn't part of the formal assessment of your Subdivision Works Certificate.
 The assessment process will begin once your application and plans have been lodged with us.

 We’ll accept hard copy applications through Customer Service or electronically on a USB or emailed to firstname.lastname@example.org up to 20mb.
 If the file size is if over this please use Hightail.

 To ensure your application is lodged into our system without delay, please name and submit documentation as follows: